 - Oldies Radio – It’s easy enough to find old music to listen to online, but this app offers a really great selection of ‘50s to ‘70s stations, including ones concentrated on Elvis and on the Beatles.
 It has a simple and uncluttered interface with selection buttons that are easy to see and press, so it’s perfect for listeners who are not very adept at navigating a smartphone.

 - Spell and Speak – If you grew up in the ‘70s and ‘80s, it’s possible that you spent a lot of time typing out cuss words on your Speak and Spell, eager to hear that voice say, “That is incorrect.
 The correct spelling of…” In the age of apps, there’s Spell and Speak, which is a tribute to the old game.

-- Simon – Here’s another game many children of the ‘70s and ‘80s played.
+- Simon Says– Here’s another game many children of the ‘70s and ‘80s played.
 It features colorful buttons that flash on and off in patterns that get longer and longer, becoming increasingly harder to replicate.
 Like the old game, you get to tap the colors in the order in which they were presented.

-- Rotary Dialer – Present a rotary phone to children of today and they’d have no clue how to operate it.
+- Rotary Phone – Present a rotary phone to children of today and they’d have no clue how to operate it.
 This is an item that many people feel nostalgic about, and getting to incorporate such a dialer into your smartphone is all kinds of retro fun.